 Let's face it, the last thing a nurse on the verge of burnout and at the end of a 12-hour shift wants to do is exercise (although kudos to those who do).
 However, exercise has been proven as an effective stress reducer.
 Exercise helps reduce adrenaline and cortisol as well as boost endorphins.
 It also helps boost energy, so nurses aren't so exhausted at the end of their shift.

 The question of when and how much can be answered easily.
-Whenever a nurse can exercise and however much they are able to is better than nothing.
+Whenever a nurse can exercise and however much they are able to be better than nothing.
 Counting running around at work as exercise is probably not sufficient; it helps to go somewhere else and do something different.
 Listening to music while exercising is extremely helpful in reducing stress as well.
 Squeezing in a form of exercise before or after work or on a nurse's day off will have long-lasting physical as well as mental health benefits.
 The bottom line is you must exercise to keep your immune system healthy.

 Finding a hobby is another great way to reduce stress.
 It gives nurses something else to focus on, and it's something that they enjoy.
 Hobbies make people feel good and sometimes provide a feeling of pride and accomplishment.
 Hobbies don't need to be time-consuming; it could include reading, knitting, working on an art project, even exercise (which is a double-whammy when it comes to stress reduction).
 The possibilities for hobbies are endless and have enormous health benefits as well.